wuxc/pywin32doc/md/PyIDirectorySearch.md

 ## PyIDirectorySearch Object

-A COM interface to ADSI's IDirectorySearch interface.
+A COM interface to ADSI's IDirectorySearch interface\.
 Derived from[PyIUnknown](#pyiunknown)

 #### Methods